Bangkit-B21-CAP0065/Panen.In/README.md

     * Install IDE.
 Recommendation: Android Studio
     * Install Kotlin plugin in IDE

-  2. Clone this project
+  2. Clone this project <br />
-    Go to folder that you want to put this project, and in command prompt:
+    Go to folder that you want to put this project, and in command prompt: <br />
     ```
     $ git clone https://github.com/Bangkit-B21-CAP0065/Panen.In.git
     ```